LasseWolter/honours-project-21-22/clowdr/setup_notes.md

     - then run `Hasura Console -- Local Development task` (which also runs docker-compose)
     - then run `Actions service - GraphQL Codegen`

+- `CORS_ORIGIN` env variable is missing
+- NOTE: I didn't fill out the HOST_DOMAIN variable in the env-file
+- What about the `OPENSHOT` env variables?

 #### **Clowdr: Realtime Service**
 - RABBITMQ_USERNAME:PASSWORD as `guest:guest` seem to work while the default one (services/realtime:1234) throws the following error
   -`"ACCESS_REFUSED - Login was refused using authentication mechanism PLAIN.
 For details see the broker logfile."`
 - Problem in `package.json` - **ERROR**: `missing script: build` - most likely because it's not executed with the correct prefix
+- **SOLVED**: Fixed by uncommenting the corresponding variables in the `.env` file in the `realtime` folder
   - replacing `--prefix=../../ --workspace=shared` with `--prefix=../../shared` solved the problem
+- README should state that when the RABBITMQ_USERNAME and PASSWORD are changed, that these changes need to be adjusted in the `playout`-env as well

 #### **Clowdr: Playout Service**